Intro to CNC Milling

 Training Needed to Operate a CNC Milling Machine

 If you are planning on operating a CNC milling machine, it is important to have the proper training.
 Many machining companies offer training courses that can teach you how to safely and effectively operate the machine.
-It is also a good idea to take a course from a reputable machining school.
+It is also a good idea to take a course from a reputable machining school to get CNC certified.

 CNC milling can be used for a wide variety of applications, including prototyping, toolmaking, jigs and fixtures, and even full-scale production.